-I’d like to say that I have an iron tight system, but holiday cooking for me is always a bit chaotic, although I like to think of it is as a happy chaos.
+I’d like to say that I have an iron-tight system, but holiday cooking for me is always a bit chaotic, although I like to think of it is as happy chaos.
 A few things I’ve learned along the way:

--My big cheat is that I like to mail order specialty treats to just have out over the holidays so there’s alway something special for people who stop by.
-Things like drunken figs, chocolate dipped orange peels, panettone.
+-My big cheat is that I like to mail order specialty treats to just have out over the holidays so there’s always something special for people who stop by.
+Things like drunken figs, chocolate-dipped orange peels, panettone.
 There’s also a great biscuit company in Charleston called Callie’s that mail orders and they are delicious for holiday brunching.

 -Outsource when necessary (my mom is the pie maker in the family, so she is in charge of pies for Thanksgiving.